Marion Correctional Institution (Ohio): Involvement in David Allan Coe's music special

-The Marion Correctional Institution has gained prominence in the context of a music special featuring David Allan Coe, a notable country-western artist.
+The Marion Correctional Institution was featured in a music special featuring David Allan Coe, a country-western artist and former inmate of the Marion Correctional Institution.
 Scheduled as part of Channel 13's "Ten Terrific Nights," the 90-minute program, titled "The Mysterious Rhinestone Cowboy," blends a live in-studio concert with a documentary-style film.
+The program highlights Coe's transition from ex-prisoner to musical artist.
+The Channel 13 film crew accompanies Coe, capturing his experiences, which include a return visit to the Marion Correctional Institution in Ohio.
+The program includes interviews with E.P.
+Perini, the institution's warden.